sebastianludwig/blog/_posts/2021-01-12-imapbogofilter.md

 LC_CTYPE=C make all check
 ```

-The actual training was perfromed with some error margins and slightly stricter values to gain some leeway for production.
+The actual training was performed with some error margins and slightly stricter values to gain some leeway for production.
 I used the script [`bogominitrain.pl`](https://gitlab.com/bogofilter/bogofilter/-/blob/main/bogofilter/contrib/bogominitrain.pl) and targeted a spam threshold of 0.95 and a non-spam threshold of 0.3.

 ```bash
 cd src